SolaceSamples/solace-samples-semp/README.md

 ## Contents

 This repository contains code and matching tutorial walk throughs for different basic scenarios.
-It is best to view the associated [tutorials landing page](https://solacesamples.github.io/solace-samples-semp/).
+It is best to view the associated [tutorials home page](https://solacesamples.github.io/solace-samples-semp/).

 ## Prerequisites